-The man from the Orient arrived silently.
+The foreigner arrived silently.
 A very slight man, who barely cast a shadow, and barely was a man at all.
 Small shoulders and young, very young, perhaps only twenty years of age.
 “Do you know the way to Das Wiener Riesenrad?” he asked, his German broken but said with a smile.
 His teeth were much older than he was, brown and jagged.

-“It is I, Jan Schopmeyer”, he replied, and the man from the Orient smiled again.
+“It is I, Jan Schopmeyer”, he replied, and the stranger smiled again.
 From his pocket, he handed Schopmeyer a card envelope tied with string.
 Schopmeyer motioned to walk, and they did, through the snow to Allgemeines Krankenhaus der Stadt Wien, where the Professor held an office.

 The two men sat opposite each other, the bureau between them.
 The gas lamp flickered as Schopmeyer read.
 The letter of introduction, from a colleague in Peking, was brief and to the point.
 Schopmeyer looked up at his visitor and eyed him inquisitively, but the man did not notice.
 He was looking around the room; papers and documents and open books covered everything.
 Medical apparatus.
 A beaten and worn top hat.
 His eyes landed on a framed etching of a large mechanical ferris wheel.
 The word ‘Riesenrad’ was inscribed on the frame.
 The man smiled and pointed.
 ‘Riesenrad’, he said.
 ‘Like our secret greeting’.
 Schopmeyer remained unmoved.